 How can you experience this Spirit?

-You most certainly can become apart of this way of life in Costa Rica.
-You will become less stressed, not worry so much and, possibly live longer, who knows.
+You most certainly can become a part of this way of life in Costa Rica.
+You will become less stressed, not worry so much and possibly live longer, who knows.
 If you want that then if is definitely worth paying Costa Rica a visit.
-Experience the atmosphere around you and warmth of the friendly peoples.
-Travel a little bit in Costa Rica and see the amazing sites that are apart of Costa Ricans everyday lives.
+Experience the atmosphere around you and warmth of the friendly people.
+Travel and see the amazing sites that are apart of Costa Ricans everyday lives.
+Of course, the best way to experience Pura Vida is by living in Costa Rica at least for a while.
+Enjoy the soothing climate, the friendliness of the people and the slower pace of life.
+Rent a small place by the beach and relax close to the water and you are bound to get the most out of your stay.
+If you are only here on vacation, a nice holiday rental rather than a hotel with your own living room, shower and kitchen so you can freely entertain guests and share in the Pura Vida spirit.
 You most certainly won’t regret it!

 All in All, Pura Vida Costa Rica.